×

 Price = FREE (Mac only)

-If you have an Apple Mac, then you will already have Garageband.
-Neat!
 It has very similar functions to most other DAWs in audio editing and recording, with the only real difference coming from the multi-track recording/mixing and musical effects side of things.
 However, from personal experience, editing an audio file is quite fiddly.
 It can lead to some strange digital audio artefacts when exporting audio, which usually only come from a lossy compression algorithm (i.e. converting from WAV to MP3).
 It also ONLY EXPORTS IN STEREO, which is a bit tedious, but not the end of the world.

 If you do plan on getting a Mac anyway, then it coming with free software that is easier to use and easier to set up with an interface is a huge advantage.

-Garageband does support video playback.
+Garage band does not support video playback.

 Logic Pro X